sorijoo/sori_demo/menu/about.md

 ---

 I'm an HCI researcher, Master candidate at hci+d lab., Seoul National University.

-I'm interested in service planning, UX analysis and willing to work in HCI area.
+I'm interested in Service Planning, UX analysis, Data and willing to work in HCI area.

-I'm personally interested in Book, Novel, Travel, and lots of social community and talk with strangers.
+I'm personally interested in Books, Novel, Traveling, Writing and lots of social community and talk with strangers.
 I'm open to new experiences.